Bcdirito/simple-cipher/README.md

 - You are encouraged to make this an iterative TDD process: comment out one `skip` statement and run the tests to ensure they pass.
 Then comment out the `skip` statement in next test and repeat the process.
-- Use the test file to guild your implementation.
+- Use the test file to guide your implementation.
 - Nothing in the test file should change expect for commenting out the `skip` statements.